bigcurl/wheneverd/README.md

 ## Status

-Early scaffold: Ruby schedule DSL loading and systemd unit rendering are implemented as library APIs; the CLI is still a placeholder.
+Early scaffold: DSL loading, systemd rendering, and safe unit write/delete are implemented as library APIs; the CLI is still a placeholder.

 See `FEATURE_SUMMARY.md` for high-level user-visible behavior, and `CHANGELOG.md` for release notes (once versioned releases begin).